-However, not all schools take pupils on Year 10 (the first year of preparation for GSCE) - some schools accept students only at Year 9 at the age of 13 years.
-One of the drawbacks of training on a two-year program can be a large financial cost of training and additional costs (food, accommodation, etc.)
+However, not all schools take students on 10 grade (the first year of preparation for GSCE) - some schools accept students only at 9 grade at the age of 13 years.
+One of the drawbacks of education on a two-year program can be a large financial cost of education and additional costs (food, accommodation, etc.)

 One obvious drawback of a one-year program of education is the insufficient breadth of the disciplines studied and the lack of time for adapting to new conditions.